Legendre pairs of lengths $\ell\equiv0$ (mod 5): LPs of lengths

-Non-exhaustive searches for larger odd values of $\ell$ which are multiples of $5$ reveal the same pattern, i.e. the standard relationship $\PSD_{A}(m) + \PSD_{B}(m) = 2\ell +2$ is materialized (often, but not always) in the same very specific manner.
-These observations give rise to the following conjecture.
+Exhaustive searches for $\ell = 5, 15, 25$ have revealed that most LPs of these lengths have $n_1=n_2=\ell+1$, where $n_1,n_2$ are as in Proposition~\ref{prop:n1n2}.
+The case $n_1=n_2=\ell+1$ corresponds to taking $k_1=k_2=(m-1)/2$ in Corollary~\ref{cor:k1plusk2}.
+Non-exhaustive searches for larger odd values of $\ell$ which are multiples of $5$ have revealed the same pattern, i.e., the standard relationship $\PSD_{\ba}(m) + \PSD_{\bb}(m) = 2\ell +2$ is materialized (often, but not always) in the same manner.
+These observations give rise to the following conjecture. \begin{conjecture} For every odd positive integer \ellmodfive, there exists at least one LP $(\ba,\bb)$ of length $\ell = 5 m$ such that